-&lt;sup>dUniversité de Mons, rue de Houdain 9, 7000 Mons, Belgium, e-mail: marc.pirlot@umons. ac.be.
+&lt;sup>dUniversité de Mons, rue de Houdain 9, 7000 Mons, Belgium, e-mail: marc.pirlot@umons.ac.be.

-(2017) have suggested an extension of this method, called ETRI-nB, that uses several limiting profiles to delimit each category.
+limiting profile to delimit each category.
+Fernández, Figueira, Navarro, and Roy (2017) have suggested an extension of this method, called ETRI-nB, that uses several limiting profiles to delimit each category.

-In a companion paper (Bouyssou, Marchant, and Pirlot, 2020), we have given a theoretical look at ETRI-nB.
+In a previous paper (Bouyssou, Marchant, and Pirlot, 2021), we have given a theoretical look at ETRI-nB.
 We presented a simple characterization of the partitions that can be obtained using the pseudo-conjunctive version of ETRI-nB (ETRI-nB-pc).
-This characterization uses a condition, linearity, that is familiar (Bouyssou and Marchant, 2007, Goldstein, 1991, Greco, Matarazzo, and Słowiński, 2001, Słowiński, Greco, and Matarazzo, 2002) in the study of sorting models and that has a transparent interpretation.
-This allowed us to precisely position ETRInB-pc within the larger family of sorting model for alternatives evaluated on several attributes.
+This characterization uses a condition, linearity, that is familiar (Bouyssou and Marchant, 2007a, Goldstein, 1991, Greco, Matarazzo, and Słowiński, 2001, Słowiński, Greco, and Matarazzo, 2002) in the study of sorting models and that has a transparent interpretation.
+This allowed us to precisely position ETRI-nB-pc within the larger family of sorting models for alternatives evaluated on several attributes.

-A limitation of the analysis in Bouyssou et al. (2020) is that the simple characterization is obtained when there is no restriction on the number of profiles delimiting each category.
+A limitation of the analysis in Bouyssou et al. (2021) is that the simple characterization is obtained when there is no restriction on the number of profiles delimiting each category.
 If practical applications of ETRI-nB are sought for, this is problematic.
-Hence, it is useful to study models in which the number of profiles used to delimit each category is constrained.
-Such constraints will surely facilitate the elicitation of the parameters of the model (Fernández, Figueira, and Navarro, 2019).
-This is the purpose of this note.
+Hence, it is useful to study models in which the number of profiles used to delimit each category is constrained: such constraints will surely facilitate the elicitation of the parameters of the model (Fernández, Figueira, and Navarro, 2019).
+Such models with a constraint on the number of profiles are the subject of this note.
+Specifically, we study, from an axiomatic point of view, models that use one or two profiles, together with an outranking relation that is based on unanimity.
+The choice of this particular case is motivated by the special status of models using an outranking relation that is based on unanimity, as uncovered in Bouyssou et al. (2021).